Cab-over

 Cab-over trucks are widely used in the United States for refuse collection, terminal tractors, and other vocational applications requiring a tight turning radius or frequent ingress/egress by the driver.
 Autocar, the oldest surviving motor vehicle manufacturer in America, produces primarily cabover trucks.
 Although cabover trucks were popular among U.S. heavy truckers and trucking companies during the 1970s because of strict length laws in many states, when those length laws were repealed, most heavy-truck makers moved to other body styles.
 One of the reasons is the Federal Bridge Formula, which is unique to the US, and encourages spreading out the load.
 If axle distances are too tight, the maximum load allowance is reduced.
 For COEs operated at maximum weight in the US, this required an axle directly behind the front bumper.
-This cab design caused an awkward climb into the cab for the driver, forcing them to climb up behind the front wheel, then moving to the front and into the cab.
+This cab design caused an awkward climb into the cab for the driver, forcing them to climb up behind the front wheel, then move to the front and into the cab.
 European or Chinese or Japanese truckers enter their cab in a straight fashion with handrails left and right.

-Cabovers are also very popular in the US's light- and medium-duty truck segment where compact size is required for urban mobility without sacrificing payload; Hino (a Toyota subsidiary), Isuzu, and Mitsubishi Fuso models are a regular sight for this reason.
-American company Paccar (which owns the Kenworth and Peterbilt brands) still manufactures traditional cab over engine designs for the Australian and South African markets where length restrictions still make them advantageous.
+Cabovers are also very popular in the US's light- and medium-duty truck segment where compact size is required for urban mobility without sacrificing payload; Hino (an Archion subsidiary), Isuzu, and Mitsubishi Fuso models are a regular sight for this reason.
+American company Paccar (which owns the Kenworth and Peterbilt brands) manufactures traditional cab over engine designs for the Australian and South African markets where length restrictions still make them advantageous.

-In Australia, Mexico, Russia or New Zealand both American (cab over axle) and European/Chinese (cab forward of axle) types, as well as the conventional type are common.
+In Australia, Mexico, Russia, or New Zealand both American (cab over axle) and European/Chinese (cab forward of axle) types, as well as the conventional type are common.
 Cab over engine types dominate urban and light duty use, with conventional trucks predominating in remote and off-road areas.
 Both types are common for highway use.